vestrel00/contacts-android/docs/basics/query-contacts-advanced.md

 The Contacts returned may still contain RawContacts / data that belongs to other accounts not specified in the given accounts because Contacts may be made up of more than one RawContact from different Accounts.
-This is the same behavior as the native Contacts app.
+This is the same behavior as the AOSP Contacts app.

 If no accounts are specified (this function is not called or called with no Accounts), then all RawContacts of Contacts are included in the search.